ltrujello/ltrujello.github.io/docs/index.md

 <img src="png/home/3D_model.jpg" style="float: right; width:40%"/>
 Hi, my name is Luke and you've found my website.
 Here you can find stuff I've made that I hope can be useful.

-I enjoy working on things that make it faster and easier for others to dessiminate and understand technical information.
+I enjoy working on things that make it faster and easier for others to disseminate and understand technical information.

 My undergraduate education focused on pure math, specifically in relation to algebra,